sol/hspec-tutorial/README.md

  * First adapt the specs in `test/AppSpec.hs`, run the specs and see them fail, work on `src/App.hs` until your specs are green again.
- * Use two expectations with `shouldContain` (defined in `test/Helper.hs`) to test for `name` and `version` separately.
- * Have a look at https://github.com/sol/json-fu#readme to understand how algebraic data types are mapped to JSON.

 ## Problem 3